- Brand name

-In particular, tell your doctor or pharmacist if you are taking any of the following:
+In particular, tell your doctor or pharmacist if you are taking any other the following:

-- anticholinergic medicines (used to prevent travel sickness, relieve stomach cramps, spasms or diarrhoea)
+- anticholinergic medicines (used to prevent travel sickness, relieve stomach cramps, spasms or diarrhea)

 - cholinergic medicines (e.g. bethanecol and certain medicines used during surgery)

 - medicines for certain heart problems (such as digoxin, quinidine) or to help lower blood pressure (such as class of medicine called beta blockers)

 - medicines used for breathing problems

 - certain medicines used to treat fungal infections (such as ketoconazole) or bacterial infections (such as erythromycin)

 - certain medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis